Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Introduction

 and where for $t\in\N$, $\mu_t\in\pb(E)$ is the law of $\overline{X}_t$.
 In the discrete setting, this method is implemented by Algorithm~\ref{algo:cmc}, detailed below.
 It relies on the following quantities: \begin{itemize} \item The \textbf{proposal distribution}, a map

-where $\pb(E)$ denotes the set of probability measures on $E$ and $\pdf_0(E)$ the subset of non-vanishing absolutely continuous probability measures.
+where $\pdf_0(E)$ the subset of non-vanishing absolutely continuous probability measures.
 For $x\in E$ and $\mu\in~\pb(E)$, its associated proposal probability density function is denoted by:

-Intuitively, we can understand the probability distribution $\Theta(x,\mu)$ as an approximation of the target $\pi$ that our method uses to \emph{propose} new samples $y$ in a neighborhood of a point $x$, relying on information that is provided by the current empirical distribution $\mu$.
-To ensure a fast convergence of our method, the ``model'' $\Theta(x,\mu)$ should be both \textbf{easy to sample} and close to the target distribution $\pi$.
-In practice, the choice of a good proposal $\Theta$ depends on the assumptions that can be made on the distribution $\pi$.
-We discuss several examples in Section \ref{sec:collectiveproposals}.
+Intuitively, the probability distribution $\Theta(x,\mu)$ can be understood as an approximation of the target $\pi$ that our method uses to \emph{propose} new samples $y$ in a neighborhood of a point $x$, relying on the information that is provided by a probability measure~$\mu$.
+In the following $\mu$ will be the empirical distribution associated with a system of particles.
+To ensure a fast convergence of our method, both in terms of computation time and number of iterations, the distribution $\Theta(x,\mu)$ should be both \textbf{easy to sample} and close to the target distribution $\pi$.
+In practice, the choice of a good proposal $\Theta$ depends on the assumptions that can be made on the distribution~$\pi$.
+We will present several examples in Section \ref{sec:collectiveproposals}.
+A simple example to keep in mind and which will be detailed in Section \ref{sec:vanillacmc} is $\Theta_\mu(y|x) = K\star \mu(y)$ where $K$ is a random-walk kernel.

 \item For $\mu\in\pb(E)$ and $x,y\in E$, the \textbf{acceptance ratio} is defined by: